leanprover/theorem_proving_in_lean4/inductive_types.md

 #eval Color.red yellow
 ```

-The definition of ``yellow`` forms the record with the three values
+The definition of ``yellow`` forms a record with the three values
 shown, and the projection ``Color.red`` returns the red component.

-You can avoid the parentheses if you add a line break between each field.
+Note: the parentheses used in `structure Color` is just a short hand
+for the multi-line version that puts red, green and blue each on a
+separate line:

 ```lean
 structure Color where